munificent/magpie/doc/site/markdown/language/messages.markdown

     :::magpie
     _   a   item1   punctuation?!   i$feel%FUNNY^*

 Note that because punctuation characters are allowed in messages, it's important to use whitespace to separate things.
-Also it makes your code easier to read:
+(It also makes your code easier to read):

     :::magpie
     a+b   // the name "a+b"